 In this blog, we’ll cover how to increase the chances of an IPO allotment, along with the key factors that influence the process and the common mistakes investors should avoid.

-Note: While the following methods are said to increase the chances of an IPO being allotted, they do not guarantee an IPO allotment.
+Note: While the following methods are said to increase the chances of how to get IPO allotted, they do not guarantee an IPO allotment.

 One of the best ways to increase your application count is by opening a demat account of an eligible family member and use for applying.
 Each application must be linked to a unique PAN number.
 It is important to remember that multiple applications from the same PAN will lead to rejection.